Skip to main content

 What operations are not allowed in the model file?

-The following operations are not allowed in the model file:
+The following operations are not permitted in the model file: